StiltFox/Scribe/README.md

   - must support C++ version 20 or higher
   - must be mingw using a posix threading system
     - example: `x86_64-w64-mingw32-g++-posix`
+    - please note, that arch does not come with a `-posix` version of mingw
+      - despite this, the project compiles and runs the tests just fine

 ### Setup
 #### Compiler and Toolchain
 The first order of business should be getting your compiler and toolchain up and running.
 To make this happen you first need to install the mingw compiler onto your computer and ninja build.\
-`sudo apt install g++-mingw-w64 gcc-mingw-w64 ninja-build`
+Debian: `sudo apt install g++-mingw-w64 gcc-mingw-w64 ninja-build` \
+Arch: `sudo pacman -S mingw-w64-gcc`

 #### Installing GTest for Windows
-Because we are running on Linux, by default only the Linux binaries for the GTest library are available on the repo and we will have to compile the GTest library from scratch. \
+Because we are running on Linux, by default only the Linux binaries for the GTest library are available on the repo and we will have to compile the GTest library from scratch.
 1. clone GTest from the github repo [here](https://github.com/google/googletest)
 2. copy the toolchain file from [toolchains/windows.toolchain](toolchains) into the GTest directory.
+   - toolchain file for arch is provided in [toolchains/arch_windows.toolchain](toolchains).
 3. do the following CMake commands:
 ``` bash
  mkdir build